Predicting Human Perceptions of Robot Performance During Navigation Tasks: Abstract

 \section{Abstract}

-Human impressions of robot performance are often measured through surveys.
-As a more scalable and cost-effective alternative, we study the possibility of predicting people’s impressions of robot behavior using non-verbal behavioral cues and machine learning techniques.
-To this end, we first contribute the \textsc{SEAN TOGETHER} Dataset consisting of observations of an interaction between a person and a mobile robot in a Virtual Reality simulation, together with impressions of robot performance provided by users on a 5-point scale.
-Second, we contribute analyses of how well humans and supervised learning techniques can predict perceived robot performance based on different combinations of observation types (e.g., facial, spatial, and map features).
-Our results show that facial expressions alone provide useful information about human impressions of robot performance; but in the navigation scenarios we tested, spatial features are the most critical piece of information for this inference task.
-Also, when evaluating results as binary classification (rather than multiclass classification), the $F_1$-Score of human predictions and machine learning models more than doubles, showing that both are better at telling the directionality of robot performance than predicting exact performance ratings.
-Based on our findings, we provide guidelines for implementing these predictions models in real-world navigation scenarios.
+\thrirevision{Understanding human perceptions of robot performance is crucial for designing socially intelligent robots that can adapt to human expectations.
+Current approaches often rely on surveys, which can disrupt ongoing human-robot interactions.
+As an alternative, we explore predicting people's perceptions of robot performance using non-verbal behavioral cues and machine learning techniques.} We contribute the SEAN TOGETHER Dataset consisting of observations of an interaction between a person and a mobile robot in Virtual Reality, together with \thrirevision{perceptions} of robot performance provided by users on a 5-point scale.
+We then analyze how well humans and supervised learning techniques can predict perceived robot performance based on different observation types (like facial expression and spatial behavior features).
+Our results suggest that facial expressions alone provide useful information; but in the navigation scenarios that we considered, reasoning about spatial features in context is critical for the prediction task.
+Also, supervised learning techniques outperformed humans' predictions in most cases.
+Further, when predicting robot performance as a binary classification task on unseen users' data, the $F_1$-Score of machine learning models more than doubled that of predictions on a 5-point scale.
+This suggested good generalization capabilities, particularly in identifying performance directionality over exact ratings.
+Based on these findings, we conducted a real-world demonstration where a mobile robot uses a machine learning model to predict how a human who follows it perceives it.
+Finally, we discuss the implications of our results for implementing \thrirevision{these} supervised learning models in real-world navigation. \thrirevision{Our work paves the path to automatically enhancing robot behavior based on observations of users and inferences about their perceptions of a robot. }